ansible/ansible/docsite/rst/playbooks_interpreters.rst

 Specifying multiple interpreters
 --------------------------------

-In the context of managing farms of heterogeneous hosts, it may be impractical to maintain an up-to-date record of what exact interpreter path is to be used on a given machine.
+In general it is best to specify the exact location of the correct interpreter for each machine in the inventory.
+However, in the context of managing farms of heterogeneous hosts, it may be impractical to maintain an up-to-date record of what exact interpreter path is to be used on a given machine.
 In such a context, Ansible can be configured to look for the interpreter from a set of possible candidates given as a colon-separated list.
 Each item is either a full name, or just a base name that will be resolved from PATH:

 Example::